elmomoilanen/k-in-a-row/be/README.md

 Run `cargo run` to start the server.

 By default the server is bound to 0.0.0.0:8080 but during development one may want to modify these values.
-Following command shows how to start the server bound to different address
+Following command shows how to start the server bound to a different address

 ```bash
 ADDR=127.0.0.1 PORT=8000 cargo run
 ```

 In principle, it is easy to add new game boards.
 A board must have a same number of rows and columns (i.e., a k x k board) and that's about the only strict requirement.
-Place proper board size values in `src/game.rs` and `src/bot.rs` by following the example of earlier game boards.
+Place proper board size parameters in `src/conf.rs` and the new board is ready to be used.
 Of course, the drawback for larger boards is that the search space for bot player's moves increases exponentially.